Extraordinary arts experiences connecting people with the First World War. Learn More

 ICYMI: #TheCasementProject featured in @IrishTimesCultr's dance review of 2016 https://t.co/KjX20PK8q9

 #ButterfliesAndBones #TheCasementProject #Project50 https://t.co/TyoStH01t7 https://t.co/EveWnGOz9t

 A powerful new dance work inspired by the rapid spread of the deadly Spanish flu pandemic, which killed millions when it emerged in 1918.

-Akram Khan, the revered British dancer-choreographer, tells a moving tale of an Indian colonial soldier at war in his last ever solo performances.
+Akram Khan, the revered British dancer-choreographer, explores the experience of an Indian colonial soldier at war in his last ever solo performances.

-The pioneering American visual artist works with communities from both sides of the Irish border on a new project exploring identity and individuality.
+The pioneering American visual artist worked with communities from both sides of the Irish border on a new project exploring identity and individuality.